How to customize your Zendesk Guide submit request link

 Customizing your Zendesk submit request link solves the immediate problem, but it doesn't change the underlying experience.
 Customers still fill out a form and wait for a response.

-If you're looking for something different, we built eesel AI as an AI teammate for customer support.
+If you're looking for something different, we built eesel AI for Zendesk as an AI teammate for customer support.
 Instead of forms, customers get instant answers from an AI that learns from your help center articles, past tickets, and internal documentation.

 Here's how it works: